elchin-jafar/holbertonschool-shell/init_files_variables_and_expansions/README.md

 9 - divide the vars POWER DIVIDE
 10 - power the vars BREATH and LOVE
 11 - convert BINARY var to decimal
+12 - print all 2letter combinations but not oo